2:25-cv-00713

 Key Claims at a Glance

-- The complaint asserts at least independent claim 1.
+- The complaint asserts infringement of at least independent Claim 1 (Compl. ¶31).

-- The essential elements of independent claim 1 include:
+- The essential elements of Claim 1 include:

-- An electronic device comprising a central processing unit (CPU), integrated data storage, and a network connector.
+- An electronic device with a central processing unit (CPU), integrated data storage, and a network connector configured to connect to a vehicle's diagnostic port (e.g., OBD/EOBD).

-- The device is described as a "stand-alone device" that cooperates with the vehicle's existing electronic control units (ECUs) to process information.
+- The device is described as "stand-alone" and cooperates with the vehicle's existing electronic control units (ECUs) to receive and process sensor data.

-- The processed data and resulting analysis are stored in the integrated data storage.
+- The processed data and resulting analysis are stored in the device's integrated storage.

-- The device also includes an interface connector for a radio transmitter or wireless unit, a "front-end device," and specific bus connections between the components.
+- The device includes an interface connector for providing a connection to a radio transmitter or wireless unit.

 III.
 The Accused Instrumentality